Scotland & Ireland - 14 Days

 Upon arrival in Skye, you'll receive a fun introduction to the island's cultural legacy with a quick tour of a working tannery.
 Sheepskin production is a cultural legacy in Scotland, especially on this island, and you'll get a hands-on demonstration.
 The 15-minute tour of Skyeskyns Tannery covers the different stages of production that turn plain sheepskin into the highest quality rugs, clothing, and footwear.

 The next leg of the itinerary is perfect for anyone passionate about the finer things in life, like great spirits and great chocolate.
-You'll enjoy both on a 1-hour tasting tour at The Isle of Raasay Distillery, the first whiskey and gin distillery on the island of the same name.
+You'll enjoy both on a 1-hour tasting tour at The Isle of Raasay Distillery, the first whisky and gin distillery on the island of the same name.
 It's a scenic 25-minute ferry ride to get there, and upon arrival, you'll tour the production areas.
 Then it's time to taste some fine single malts and handcrafted gins paired with decadent chocolates from the Glenshiel Chocolate Company.

 Afterward, you'll return to the Isle of Skye, where you'll overnight.